Liturgical Press

 Reviews

-Jos Moons, SJ, is the author of The Future of Synodality: How We Move on From Here (2025, with Kristin Colberg)
+Jos Moons, SJ, co-author of The Future of Synodality: How We Move Forward from Here